The top 80 Black Friday deals and sales online now

 Fire for kids bundle: $40 Off Fire HD8 bundle with blue carrying case and free shipping

-Echo Dot: 50 percent off Dot with Smart Color Lighting Kit with free shipping
+Echo Dot: $50 off Dot with Smart Color Lighting Kit with free shipping

-Echo Dot: $80 off Echo Dot three pack, an entry level Alexa device

 Echo Spot: $100 off Echo Spot with video screen, two-pack